310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 My bad.
 I look like a punk, so I must’ve given you the wrong idea.

 Takamine.
-I heard you know a lot about mascot characters.
-Tell me a thing or two about ‘em.
+I heard you know a lot ‘bout yuruchara.
+Tell me a thing or two about ‘em.[^2]
 {% endbubble %}

 {% bubble Midori %}